Setting Up Alerts for All SQL Server Agent Jobs

 Problem

-One of the things you can do with SQL Server 2000 is setup Operators to be notified when there is a job failure or an alert has been triggered that should notify your DBA team.
-The problem with setting up notifications for jobs is that you need to edit each and every job in order to turn on notifications.
+One of the things you can do with SQL Server is setup Operators to be notified when there is a job failure or an alert has been triggered that should notify your DBA team.
+The problem with setting up notifications for SQL Agent jobs is that you need to edit each job in order to turn on notifications.
 If you only have a few jobs this is not that much work, but if you have several jobs and have several servers making this change may take some time.
-In addition, if you are using Maintenance Plans there is not a way to automatically setup notifications for the jobs, so you would have to do this manually as well.
 Luckily there is a stored procedure that can help make this task easier.

 Solution

-As with everything you can do through Enterprise Manager there is also a T-SQL equivalent command or commands that can streamline the effort it takes to make mass updates.
-One of these stored procedures is "sp_update_job".
+As with everything you can do through SQL Server Management Studio there is also a T-SQL equivalent command or commands that can streamline the effort it takes to make mass updates.
+One of these stored procedures is sp_update_job.
 This stored procedure is found in the msdb database and allows you to make changes to your job without having to use the GUI.

-So lets take a look at an example of how you can do this across the board for all jobs much quicker then using Enterprise Manager.
-Before we begin you need to already have SQLMail setup in order to use this as well as have SQL Agent setup to use the mail account that you are using.
-There are other tips on the internet on how to do this, so we will not go through these steps.
+So lets take a look at an example of how you can do this across the board for all jobs much quicker then using the GUI.
+Before we begin you need to already have Database Mail setup in order to use this as well as have an operator setup to receive the email alert.

 Let's say we have an operator already setup called "SQLalerts" and we want to update all of our jobs to use this operator in case of a job failure.
 Again we could open each of our jobs and make the change manually, such as the following screen shows: